es2mac/DrillAI/Ideas.md

 - Keep thinking about architecture

-- Maybe put field in a drawingGroup
-    - Or maybe not necessary, automatically done, I don't see many views when debugging
+- Documentation

-- Document GameState
+    - GameState
-- Document DigEnvironment
+    - DigEnvironment
+    - Everything

 - More concrete types for where I'm using tuples to pass information around

+- Rethink the treatment of typealias ActionVisits

 - "Merge equivalent children" idea
     - Check popular nodes 2-step away from root and merge equivalent ones